jwcarr/eyekit/GUIDE.md

 ### {'0:0:3': 100, '0:4:9': 200, '0:10:15': 100, '0:16:19': 100, '0:20:26': 300, '0:27:31': 100, '0:32:35': 100, '0:36:40': 100, '0:41:44': 100}
 ```

-Here we see that a total of 300ms was spent on the word with ID  `0:20:26`, which is "jumped".
+Here we see that a total of 300ms was spent on the word with ID  `0:20:26`, which corresponds to the word "jumped".
 Each word ID refers to the unique position that word occupies in the text – in this case, row 0, characters 20 through 25).
 If you want to perform further operations on a particular interest area, you can slice it out from the text, assign it to a variable, and change its ID to something more useful:

 ```python
 >>> jumped_IA = txt[0:20:26]